plasterbrain/hugo-modules/seo/README.md

       ```

 ## Notes
-- OG:URL is used as JSON-LD "series root" for paginated archives.
+- OG:URL is used as the JSON-LD "series root" for paginated archives.
 - JSON-LD templates assume your search page uses `q` as the search term query parameter (ex. "coolfoods.com/search?q=hotdogs")
 - Does not support multiple sitemaps
 - Assumes OG title does *not* include site title
-- Does not support titles/canonical for paginated posts if you've somehow set those up
+- Does not support titles/canonical for posts with multiple pages if you've somehow set that up -- only paginated Sections
-- Custom OG images will increase your build time
+- Custom OG images will increase your build time 😔

 ## Known issues
-- Giving some error where $title is template.html
+- Giving some error where `$title` is `template.html`
 - Hugo sometimes caches the custom OG images, so if you're editing *get-ogCover.html*, you'll have to clear the generated resources folder to see changes on existing pages.